davehedengren/scripture-maze/README.md

 # The Strait and Narrow Way

-A maze game about finding the strait and narrow path, built with Python and Pygame.
-Perfect for hosting on Replit!
+A maze game about finding the strait and narrow path, built with Python.
+Available in both desktop (Pygame) and web (Flask) versions!

 ## How to Play